-During March 2009, the Company repurchased 2.1 million shares of treasury stock for \$39.9 million.
-The Company's financial position includes \$343.8 million in cash and short-term investments, and working capital of \$248.7 million as of December 31, 2009.
+The Company's financial position includes \$472.9 million in cash and short-term investments, and working capital of \$403.3 million as of December 31, 2010.
+As of December 31, 2010, remaining outstanding borrowings on the Company's term loan totaled \$159.4 million.

-ANSYS develops and globally markets engineering simulation software and services widely used by engineers and designers across a broad spectrum of industries, including aerospace, automotive, manufacturing, electronics, biomedical, energy and defense.
-Headquartered at Southpointe in Canonsburg, Pennsylvania, the Company and its subsidiaries employ approximately 1,600 people as of December 31, 2009 and focus on the development of open and flexible solutions that enable users to analyze designs directly on the desktop, providing a common platform for fast, efficient and cost-conscious product development, from design concept to final-stage testing and validation.
-The Company distributes its simulation technologies through a global network of independent channel partners and direct sales offices in strategic, global locations.
-It is the Company's intention to continue to maintain this mixed sales and distribution model.
+ANSYS develops and globally markets engineering simulation software and services widely used by engineers, designers, researchers and students across a broad spectrum of industries and academia, including aerospace, automotive, manufacturing, electronics, biomedical, energy and defense.
+Headquartered at Southpointe in Canonsburg, Pennsylvania, the Company and its subsidiaries employ approximately 1,660 people as of December 31, 2010 and focus on the development of open and flexible solutions that enable users to analyze designs directly on the desktop, providing a common platform for fast, efficient and cost-conscious product development, from design concept to final-stage testing and validation.
+The Company distributes its ANSYS suite of simulation technologies through a global network of independent channel partners and direct sales offices in strategic, global locations.
+It is the Company's intention to continue to maintain this hybrid sales and distribution model.

 The Company licenses its technology to businesses, educational institutions and governmental agencies.
 Growth in the Company's revenue is affected by the strength of global economies, general business conditions, currency exchange rate fluctuations, customer budgetary constraints and the competitive position of the Company's products.
-Please see the sub-sections entitled "Adverse Conditions in the Global Economy and Disruption in Financial Markets," "Decline in Customers' Business" and "Risks Associated with International Activities" under Item 1A-Risk Factors above for a complete discussion of how these factors might impact the Company's financial condition and operating results.
+Please see the sub-sections entitled "Adverse Conditions in the Global Economy and Disruption in Financial Markets," "Decline in Customers' Business," "Risks Associated with International Activities," "Rapidly Changing Technology; New Products; Risk of Product Defects" and "Competition" under Item 1A-Risk Factors above for a complete discussion of how these factors might impact the Company's financial condition and operating results.
 The Company believes that the features, functionality and integrated multiphysics capabilities of its software products are as strong as they have ever been.
 However, the software business is generally characterized by long sales cycles.
 These long sales cycles increase the difficulty of predicting sales for any particular quarter.
-The Company makes many operational and strategic decisions based upon short- and long-term sales forecasts, which are impacted not only by these long sales cycles but by current global economic conditions.
+The Company makes many operational and strategic decisions based upon short- and long-term sales forecasts that are impacted not only by these long sales cycles but by current global economic conditions.
 As a result, the Company believes that its overall performance is best measured by fiscal year results rather than by quarterly results.
 Please see the sub-section entitled "Sales Forecasts" under Item 1A-Risk Factors above for a complete discussion of the potential impact of the Company's sales forecasts on the Company's financial condition and operating results.

-The Company's management considers the intense competition and price pressure that it faces in the shortand long-term by focusing on expanding the breadth, depth, ease of use and quality of the technologies, features, functionality and integrated multiphysics capabilities of its software products as compared to its competitors, investing in research and development to develop new and innovative products and increase the capabilities of its existing products, supplying new products and services, focusing on customer needs, training, consultation and support, and enhancing its distribution channels.
+The Company's management considers the competition and price pressure that it faces in the short- and long-term by focusing on expanding the breadth, depth, ease of use and quality of the technologies, features, functionality and integrated multiphysics capabilities of its software products as compared to its competitors; investing in research and development to develop new and innovative products and increase the capabilities of its existing products; supplying new products and services; focusing on customer needs, training, consulting and support; and enhancing its distribution channels.
 From time to time, the Company also considers acquisitions to supplement its global engineering talent, product offerings and distribution channels.